 The faculty is located on BUT campus.
 Therefore, the students are close to lecture halls, study rooms and the library.
 A single location concentrates everything from dormitories to cultural and sporting activities.
 Sports enthusiasts can choose from 42 specializations on 5 different levels, also from a number of courses, seminars and trainings.

 One of the greatest advantages of FCH is the possibility of accommodation in the dormitory Pod Palackého vrchem, directly on campus.
 With newly refurbished rooms, it was named the most beautiful student accommodation in the Czech Republic.
 The dormitory offers a washing machine, dryer, study room, bicycle storage and music room with a piano.

-BUT has a detailed practical information guide available at the English website www.vutbr.cz/en/life/guide.
+BUT offers a detailed practical information guide available at the English website.
 The faculty’s specific instructions (locker and keys, lab coats, work safety, login and password to the information system) are provided by the International Office of the Faculty of Chemistry which organizes Orientation Day at the beginning of every semester.

 Students are advised to join Welcome Week organized by the International Relations Office of the BUT rectorate.
 International students and trainees can also use the assistance of ESN VUT Brno.
-You can register in the online system and apply for a buddy on the website but.esnbrno.cz/.
+You can register in the online system and apply for a buddy.